 Council on American-Islamic Relations (CAIR) Washington works daily to defend against anti-Muslim hate, empowering Muslim families, youth, children and elders to amplify their voice through mainstream media and lobbying to build results-focused relationships with leaders in business, academia, labor, faith, and government.
-CAIR is America’s largest Islamic civil liberties group, with regional offices nationwide that stand as their own separate 501(c)(3) organizations.
-Their mission is to enhance understanding of Islam, protect civil rights, promote justice, and empower American Muslims.
-CAIR Washington is the state chapter of CAIR that serves the needs of Muslim Washingtonians.
+CAIR Washington is the state chapter of CAIR, America’s largest Islamic civil liberties group.
+With regional offices nationwide that stand as their own separate 501(c)(3) organizations, their mission is to enhance understanding of Islam, protect civil rights, promote justice, and empower American Muslims.

 CAIR is proactive in policy work to limit recurring issues of discrimination.
 They have fought the Muslim Ban, which became sanctioned by the Supreme Court in June of 2018.
 Half of all of their legal battles for the past year have been immigration cases, including a recent high-profile case in which over 150 Iranian-American citizens were detained at the US-Canadian border.